Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 THE DIRECT ANSWER

-Pregnancy discrimination concerns can involve firing, demotion, scheduling pressure, leave denial, accommodation refusal, harassment, or retaliation connected to pregnancy, childbirth, or related medical conditions.
+California pregnancy discrimination can involve firing, demotion, lost hours, harassment, leave denial, accommodation refusal, or retaliation because of pregnancy, childbirth, breastfeeding, or a related medical condition.
+Separate pregnancy disability leave, CFRA bonding leave, and accommodation rights may apply depending on the facts.
 If this is happening to you, California law gives you real protections — speak with us 24/7, free and private, and leave with a video call booked with a California employment attorney who already understands your story.

 Free · Private · Any hour — start by talking, not typing.